hovik-aghajanyan/Android-Pay-Sample/README.md

   4. With the Masked Wallet request to get the Full Wallet containing the payment token.
   5. With the Full Wallet, request for judoNative to complete the payment.

-// A Masked Wallet Request is created for showing the Android Pay button

 ## Setting up Google Play Services
 The Google Play Services Wallet library allows your app to call Android Pay and request the user to make a payment.
 To use this library, add a new dependency in the build.gradle file of your app module:
 ```groovy